About Us

 — Jim Rohn

 About: Payten was born and raised in Northeast South Dakota, where she grew up in the country with many different animals.
-She has a very large family and is one of 44 grandchildren, which is only from one side!
+She has a very large family and is one of 44 grandchildren, all from one side!
 Payten has been around children her whole life and has worked in childcare for many years, although she grew up in the restaurant business and knows how to make a mean omelet.
-Before working in childcare, Payten was a CNA for years, where she grew to love caring for people and making new friends.
-Payten loves traveling, and that is what brought her to land in Bigfork, Montana, two years ago.
+Before working in childcare, Payten worked as a CNA for years, during which she grew to love caring for people and making new friends.
+Payten loves traveling, and that is what brought her to land in Bigfork, Montana, three years ago.

 Lena Camero | Language Teacher, Forest Skola® Guide